XeroAPI/xero-ruby/docs/files/FilesApi.md

   page: 2, # Integer | number of records to skip for pagination

-  sort: Name # String | values to sort by
+  sort: 'Name' # String | values to sort by
 }

 begin